Start Printed Page 51149

 Start Supplemental Information

-This final rule modifies a definition in agency rules of practice and procedure.
+This final rule establishes agency rules of practice and procedure.
 Under the Administrative Procedure Act, prior notice and opportunity for comment are not required for the promulgation of agency rules of practice and procedure.
 5 U.S.C.
 553(b)(3)(A).
 Only substantive rules require publication 30 days prior to their effective date.
 5 U.S.C.
 553(d).
 Therefore, this final rule is effective upon publication in the Federal Register.

 Furthermore, under 5 U.S.C.
 804, this rule is not subject to congressional review under the Small Business Regulatory Enforcement Fairness Act of 1996, Public Law 104-121.
 In addition, because prior notice and opportunity for comment are not required to be provided for this final rule, this rule is exempt from the requirements of the Regulatory Flexibility Act, 5 U.S.C.
 601 et seq.